All you need to know to plan a perfect Tuscany itinerary: best places in Tuscany, where to base yourself in Tuscany, practical tips for a perfect trip

 The airports are both well located to visit the rest of Tuscany and both cities offer car rental options, bus and train connections with the rest of the country.

 While not technically in Tuscany, the airport of Bologna is also a good option if you are thinking of reaching this area by plane.

-Please be advised that since these airport are smaller and tourism dependent, the availability of flights drastically diminishes in low season: make sure you check in advance when certain flights are available and on which days of the week.
+Please be advised that since these airports are smaller and tourism- dependent, the availability of flights drastically diminishes in low season: make sure you check in advance when certain flights are available and on which days of the week.